emilylauyw/Udacity-Data-Analyst-Nanodegree_Lessons/Lessons/P4-Practical_Statistics/02-Descriptive-Statistics-PartII.md

 Use in the World:
 - The standard deviation is associated with risk in finance, assists in determining the significance of drugs in medical studies, and measures the error of our results for predicting anything from the amount of rainfall we can expect tomorrow to your predicted commute time tomorrow.

-### 3. Shape
+### 3. Shape of the Distribution
 How to use Histograms to determine shape associated with data.
 - Left Skewed: shorter bins on the left and taller bins on the right.
 - Right Skewed: shorter bins on the right and taller bins on the left.
-- Symmetric: can draw a line down the middle and the right side mirrors the left side.
+- Symmetric (Normal Distribution): can draw a line down the middle and the right side mirrors the left side.

+When we have data that follows a normal distribution, we can completely understand our dataset using the mean and standard deviation.

+However, if our dataset is skewed, the 5 number summary (and measures of center associated with it) might be better to summarize our dataset.

 ![Histogram Shape](Screenshots/01.png "Histogram Shape")